-If you have any concerns about liver function or alcohol use or otherwise want to err on the safer side, don’t exceed 2,000 mg per day, and seek medical input as soon as possible.
+If you have any concerns about liver function or alcohol use, plan to use the medication daily on an ongoing basis, or otherwise want to err on the safer side, try to not exceed 2,000 mg per day, and seek medical input as soon as possible.

 Last but not least: be sure to avoid the “PM” version of any OTC painkiller.
-The “PM” part means a mild sedative has been included, and such drugs — usually diphenhydramine, which is the main ingredient in Benadryl — are anticholinergic and known to be bad for brain function.
-(See 7 Common Brain-Toxic Drugs Seniors Should Use With Caution for more about the risks of anticholinergic drugs.)
+The “PM” part means a mild sedative has been included, and such drugs — usually diphenhydramine, which is the main ingredient in Benadryl — are anticholinergic and known to be bad for brain health.
+(See 7 Common Brain-Toxic Drugs Older Adults Should Use With Caution for more about the risks of anticholinergic drugs.)